-- Grow your own Bristlecone Pine (Pinus longaeva), the longest-living tree species on the planet!
+Grow your own Bristlecone Pine, the longest-living tree species on the planet!

 - Transplanting and care instructions included

-Nursery Note: We were amazed to obtain the seed of this truly incredible species, which has proven extremely difficult in the past, and are delighted to pass along this ultra rare chance to grow the longest-living tree species on the planet!
+Nursery Note: We were excited to obtain the seed of this truly incredible tree, which has proven extremely difficult in the past, and are delighted to pass along this ultra rare chance to grow the longest-living tree species on Planet Earth!